talkdai/dialog/README.md

 > conversations in a human way without exposing that it's a LLM answering

-For more information you can use our [documentation](https://dialog.talkd.ai)
+For more information, check our [documentation](https://dialog.talkd.ai)!

 ## Quick Start